owlboy/greatpug-public/README.md

 ### Change Log

+#### The Great Pug - 2026.08.28
+* Updated patron flyers
+* Turned the lights back up in Night View
+* Put the Night View gate away

+#### The Great Pug - 2026.08.23
+* Removed various third party assets due to security concerns. (they will return)

 #### The Great Pug - 2026.08.14
 * Turned the volume up on various audio sources.
 * Updated patron flyers.